CodeFrite/blockchain-developer-bootcamp-final-project/readme.md

 The goal of this DApp is to allow anyone with no prior experience in coding, to use the power of the blockchain to process incoming funds according to very simple rules and be sure that the resulting behavior will never change in the future.

 But what are these rules?
 A rule is a succession of atomic instructions that are interpreted one after the other by the DApp.
-This results in the incoming funds being automatically routed to different accounts depending on certain conditions.
-In other words, by selecting the correct rules, a user can "program" how an incoming payment will be processes.
+This results in the incoming funds being automatically routed to different accounts depending on defined conditions.
+In other words, by chaining the correct instructions, a user can "program" how an incoming payment will be processes depending on the sender and its value.

 ## Use Cases